Lightning-AI/pytorch-lightning/docs/source/ecosystem/flash.rst

 ------------

-2. Configure your model
+2. Configure your Model
 -----------------------

 Our tasks come loaded with pre-trained backbones and (where applicable) heads.
-You can view the available backbones to use with your task using ```available_backbones`` <https://lightning-flash.readthedocs.io/en/latest/general/backbones.html>`_.
+You can view the available backbones to use with your task using `available_backbones <https://lightning-flash.readthedocs.io/en/latest/general/backbones.html>`_.
 Once you've chosen, create the model:

 .. code-block:: python